 - The Idaho Statewide Communications Interoperability Plan: This plan is stakeholder-driven, multi-jurisdictional, and multi-disciplinary strategic plan designed to enhance interoperable and emergency communications.
 This plan does not include operational or field-level tactical information. - Tactical Interoperable Communications Plan (TICP) and Field Operations Guides (FOGs): Both of these guidance documents provide general, and in some cases, specific guidance on the employment and coordination of communications systems statewide.
 Additionally, the Idaho FOG is complimentary to the National Interoperable Field Operations Guide (NIFOG).
-The NIFOG describes national level technical and operator level communications information for emergency response.
+The NIFOG describes national level technical and operator level communications information for emergency response. - Communications Unit Plan (COMU): Defines the ability to designate communications leaders and associated response assets to local incident/unified command.

-- Priority Telecommunication Services: Priority telecommunications services are designed to give officials and/or authorities priority in the use and/or repair of existing telecommunications networks (wired and wireless).
+• Priority Telecommunication Services: Priority telecommunications services are designed to give officials and/or authorities priority in the use and/or repair of existing telecommunications networks (wired and wireless).
 The ID-ESF #2 Coordinator should emphasize the use of these services.
-They include: - Government Emergency Telecommunications Service (GETS): GETS provides national security and emergency preparedness personnel priority access and prioritized processing
+They include:

-- in the local and long-distance segments of the landline networks, greatly increasing the probability of call completion. - Wireless Priority Service (WPS): WPS provides national security and emergency preparedness personnel priority access and prioritized processing in all nationwide and several regional cellular networks, greatly increasing the probability of call completion. - Telecommunications Service Priority (TSP): TSP is a program that authorizes national security and emergency preparedness organizations to receive priority treatment for vital voice and data circuits or other telecommunications services. - Auxiliary Communications Services (ACS): The IOEM Emergency Communications Program Manager has primary responsibility for managing all ACS augmentation support.
+- Government Emergency Telecommunications Service (GETS): GETS provides national security and emergency preparedness personnel priority access and prioritized processing in the local and long-distance segments of the landline networks, greatly increasing the probability of call completion. - Wireless Priority Service (WPS): WPS provides national security and emergency preparedness personnel priority access and prioritized processing in all nationwide and several regional cellular networks, greatly increasing the probability of call completion. - Telecommunications Service Priority (TSP): TSP is a program that authorizes national security and emergency preparedness organizations to receive priority treatment for vital voice and data circuits or other telecommunications services. - Auxiliary Communications Services (ACS): The IOEM Emergency Communications Program Manager has primary responsibility for managing all ACS augmentation support.
 The Program Manager will report to the ID-ESF #2 Coordinator. - Radio Amateur Civil Emergency Services (RACES): Sponsored by FEMA, RACES was created to provide emergency communications for civil defense preparedness agencies.
 It is governed in FCC Rules/Regulations, Part 97, Subpart E, Section 97.407.
 RACES is utilized during a variety of emergency and disaster situations where normal governmental communications systems have sustained damage or when additional communications are required.
 RACES can be used during all hazards.
 When requested, RACES partners activate in anticipation of the need as a contingency. - Amateur Radio Emergency Services (ARES): ARES is the American Radio Relay League's public service arm for providing and supporting emergency communications.
 ARES is identified as primarily providing support for non-government agencies during an emergency or disaster.
 During emergencies or disasters, ARES organizations/operators may be used if RACES resources are depleted or do not exist.
 If called upon to support government needs, the ARES organization/operators are considered as operating under RACES and will be registered as emergency workers in accordance with RCW 38.52 and WAC 118.04. - SHAred RESources (SHARES) High Frequency (HF) Radio Program: The purpose of SHARES is to provide a single, interagency emergency message handling system by bringing together existing HF radio resources of federal, state, and industry organizations when normal communications are destroyed or unavailable for the transmission of national security and emergency preparedness information.
 SHARES further implements Executive Order No. 13618, "Assignment of National Security and Emergency Preparedness Telecommunications Functions," dated July 6, 2012.
-The IOEM Emergency Communications Program Manager monitors use of these radio systems. - IDNG 101st WMD Civil Support Team (CST): The CST maintains and operates robust mobile communications assets that can respond on short notice when activated.
-These assets include LMR connectivity (FM, HF, VHF, UHF, 700/800 MHz), gateway services (cross-banding,
+The IOEM Emergency Communications Program Manager monitors use of these radio systems.